jchboettcher/demo-app-server/README.md

-# Games Leaderboard Backend
+# Demo App Backend

-Backend for the leaderboards of some of my online games (e.g. [Projective Set](https://jchboettcher.github.io/proset/) and [Picnic Ants](https://jchboettcher.github.io/ants/)).
+React demo app using Apollo GraphQL client-server interaction.
+This repository is the source code for the backend.

-Backend structure consists of a set of users.
-Each user has a name, is linked to a single game and corresponding level, has two score categories, and has a timestamp for when the score was acheived.
-The name is the display name in the leaderboard.
-The game and level designate which game and level the score is from.
-Having two score categories allow versatility for games where there might be two metrics of a "good score" (e.g. Picnic Ants); there are queries for ranking by score1 and by score2.
-Finally, the timestamp allows us to break ties between scores, and also allows us to have a recent scores query as well.
+Backend structure consists of a set of users and a database of vaccines.
+Users have a name, email, and password, and in order to view the vaccines, you have to be logged in.
+The website will store your token in localstorage so even if you navigate away and come back, you'll remained logged in.
+Logging out will remove this token and return you to the unauthorized homepage.
+Passwords are hashed and compared using bcrypt, and tokens are created and decoded using jsonwebtoken.

 To connect to your own database, run ```npm run copy-env``` in the terminal and fill in the appropriate credentials.